joshwaaaah/jh-eleventy-personal-site/src/posts/accessible-accordion.md

 One of the fundamental things to note here -- and it may sound obvious -- is that we are using `<button>`.
 A `<button>` brings with it a few characteristics that other tags may not, for example:

 - It will have a default 'role' of button.
-- It will be focusable by default, and so is accessible to keyboard users
+- It will be focusable by default, and so is accessible to keyboard users.
 - A 'click' event can be triggered by clicking, hitting the 'Enter' key, or the 'Space' key.

 Another important thing to note here is the `aria-expanded` attribute.
 This attribute is used to indicate that there is expandable content, and its state (whether it is expanded or collapsed).
 The two values that this attribute can accept are `true` and `false`.
 We will update these values when we add our JavaScript into the mix!

+Finally, you may have noticed the custom [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) on the button.
+I'm using this so I can target the element from my JavaScript, however you could just as easily use a class and target it that way.
+I prefer to separate my concerns, and using data attributes maintains a nice divide between my style (classes) and my JavaScript (data attributes), however it's very much down to personal preference.

 ## The JavaScript

 An accordion is a relatively simple component, and in terms of functionality, requires only the ability to open, and close.
 To do this, we must first target our `<button>` and accordion content.
-We can do this using the `document.querySelector()` method.
+We can do this using the [`document.querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) method.

 ```js
 const accordionButton = document.querySelector('[data-js-hook="accordion-button"]');